Foundation / Corporation

 Grants to New Jersey, Delaware, and Eastern Pennsylvania nonprofit organizations for neighborhood revitalization projects within the funding source’s service area.
 The goal of this program is to improve the quality of life in low-income communities through neighborhood-based community and economic development efforts.
 Applications are accepted from single organizations as well as collaboratives.

 Neighborhood Implementation Grants support comprehensive community development projects that target specific neighborhoods.
 The community development project must be based on a current resident-driven neighborhood plan and can be used for program costs only.
-It doesn’t provide funding for deficits, general operating costs, or bricks-and-mortar capital development.

 The resident-driven neighborhood plan must address all 4 of the goal categories: